steffenad/Twitter_Sentiment_Analysis/README.md

 The second topic was the **Canadian Election**.
 I have collected tweets about the two main candidates, Justin Trudeau and Andrew Scheer, to analyse Sentiment towards both of them on Twitter close before Election Day in Canada.

-In general, using different kind of basic data analytics tools combined in one project to build a working **Data Pipeline** was in itself a motivating challenge.

 <br>